deRegent/CarND-Behavioral-Cloning/README.md

 ---
 This repository contains files for the Behavioral Cloning Project.

-In this project, I use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You trained, validated and tested a model using Keras.
+In this project, I use what I've learned about deep neural networks and convolutional neural networks to clone driving behavior.
+I trained, validated and tested a model using Keras.
 The model outputs a steering angle to an autonomous vehicle in a simulator provided by Udacity.

 To meet specifications, the project contains five files:
 * model.py (script used to create and train the model)